uktrade/feed-gov-back/README.rst

 Data collection
 ---------------
-Data is collected into the `FeedbackData` model.
-As feedback forms can be used in different parts of an application, the model expects a `Placement` to tell it which part of the application or website this form relates to.
+Data is collected into the ``FeedbackData`` model, grouped into ``FeedbackCollection`` entries.
+As feedback forms can be used in different parts of an application, the model expects a ``Placement`` to tell it which part of the application or website this form relates to.
+If a placement is not provided explicitly, a default one will be used.
+Placement ids can also be provided in runtime by simply providing it as a string.
+New ``Placement`` records will be created.

 Settings